IvoVellekoop/openwfs/docs/source/development.rst

     - `moving = True`.
 One or more actuators may be busy.
 No measurements can be made (none of the detectors is busy).
     - `moving = False` (the 'measuring' state).
 One or more detectors may be busy.
 All actuators must remain static (none of the actuators is busy).

 When an actuator is started, or when a detector is triggered, it calls ``self._start`` to request a switch to the correct global state.
 If a state switch is needed, this function blocks until all devices of the other device type are ready.
-For example, if an actuator calls ``_start``, the framework waits for all detectors to complete their measurements (up to latency, see :numref:`Synchronization`) before the switch is made.
+For example, if an actuator calls ``_start``, the framework waits for all detectors to complete their measurements (up to latency, see :numref:`device-synchronization`) before the switch is made.
 Note that for  detectors and processors, ``_start`` is called automatically by `trigger()`, so there is never a need to call it explicitly.

 Implementing a detector